 The Environment Agency is responsible for managing flooding from major watercourses ('Main Rivers') and reservoirs.

 - Develop, maintain and apply a Local Flood Risk Management Strategy.
 Our Local Flood Risk Management Strategy and accompanied Strategic Environmental Assessment are available to download from our Flood Document Library

-- Internal flooding of 5 or more residential properties of which are in close proximity;
+- Internal flooding of 5 or more residential properties of which are nearby;

-- Internal flooding of 2 or more commercial properties that have a significant impact on business of which are in close proximity or
+- Internal flooding of 2 or more commercial properties that have a significant impact on the business of which is nearby or

 - Internal flooding that affects a critical service (e.g. hospital, care home, emergency services, etc)

 We have a duty to publish the results of any of our investigations; these are available to download from our Flood Document Library.